-0 / , , Why are you called to make that change: wh nat specific experiences have shaped your story of self?
-What personal story can you tell that will he CHALLENGE: CHOICE: elp others understand why you want to make that change?
-OUTCOME: of Marshall Ganz, Harvard University 10 In and pay attention to how the story resonates within you he following.
-Public Narrative #1 What connects with me?
-What would I like to know more about? be specific: choices, feelings/values, images. focusing in: what details and moments do you want to hear more about? about? bridging parts of the story: what gaps in the story did you want to know about?
-Public Narrative #2 be specific: choices, feelings/values, images focusing in: what details and moments do you want to hear more about? bridging parts of the story: what gaps in the story did you want to know about?
+When listening to the stories of others, listen and pay attention to how the story resonates within you.
+During the feedback portion, comment on the following.

+Public Narrative #1

+What connects with me?
+What would I like to know more about? be specific: choices, feelings/values, images. focusing in: what details and moments do you want to hear more about? • bridging parts of the story: what gaps in the story did you want to know about?
+Public Narrative #2 What connects with me?
+What would I like to know more about?

+be specific: choices, feelings/values, images focusing in: what details and moments do you want to hear more about? • bridging parts of the story: what gaps in the story did you want to know about?
 Public Narrative #3 What connects with me?
-What would I like to know more about? be specific: choices, feelings/values, images focusing in: what details and moments do you want to hear more about? bridging parts of the story: what gaps in the story did you want to know about?
+What would I like to know more about? be specific: choices, feelings/values, images focusing in: what details and moments do you want to hear more about? • bridging parts of the story: what gaps in the story did you want to know about?
 Public Narrative #4 What connects with me?
 What would I like to know more about? focusing in: what details and moments do you want to hear more about? bridging parts of the story: what gaps in the story did you want to know about?